bitwarden/help/_articles/organizations/policies.md

 {% callout warning %}
 Existing non-compliant passwords **will not** be changed when this policy is enabled, nor will the items be removed from the Organization.
 When changing or generating a password after this policy is enabled, configured policy rules will be enforced.

-A banner is displayed to users on the Password Generator screen indicating that a policy will affect their generator settings.
+A banner is displayed to users on the Password Generator screen to indicate that a policy will affect their generator settings.
 {% endcallout %}

 ### Single Organization